Wobbly Italy gets first EU billions of pandemic aid

 Rome's recovery plan is divided into six key missions.

-The core of the plan, noted sources, is the so-called Green Revolution and Ecological Transition, for which a new ministry has been specifically created this year and which will benefit from €69bn, mainly aimed at boosting waste recycling, energy efficiency of pubic buildings such as hospitals and schools, and research in the use of hydrogen as an alternative energy source.
+The core of the plan, noted sources, is the so-called Green Revolution and Ecological Transition, for which a new ministry has been specifically created this year and which will benefit from €69bn, mainly aimed at boosting waste recycling, energy efficiency of public buildings such as hospitals and schools, and research in the use of hydrogen as an alternative energy source.

 Another €49bn or so will also go into a digital revolution of enterprises, the public administration, and tourism.